 American Legion Calhan High Plains Warriors Post 2011

-About the American Legion
+About the American Legionamericanlegion

 The American Legion was chartered by Congress in 1919 as a patriotic veterans organization.
 Focusing on service to veterans, servicemembers and communities, the Legion evolved from a group of war weary veterans of World War I into one of the most influential nonprofit groups in the United States.
 Membership swiftly grew to over 1 million, and local posts sprang up across the country.
 Today, membership stands at over 2.4 million in 14,000 posts worldwide.
 The posts are organized into 55 departments: one each for the 50 states, along with the District of Columbia, Puerto Rico, France, Mexico and the Philippines.